wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-passwords-getting-started.md

 - You have at least one administrator account and one test user account with an Azure AD Premium license that you can use to test this feature.
 For more information, see [Azure Active Directory Editions](/documentation/articles/active-directory-editions).

   > [AZURE.NOTE] Make sure that the administrator account that you use to enable Password Writeback is a cloud administrator account (created in Azure AD), not a federated account (created in on-premises AD and synchronized into Azure AD).

 - You have a single or multi-forest AD on-premises deployment running Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, or Windows Server 2012 R2 with the latest service packs installed.

   > [AZURE.NOTE] If you are running an older version of Windows Server 2008 or 2008 R2, you can still use this feature, but will need to [download and install KB 2386717](https://support.microsoft.com/kb/2386717) before being able to enforce your local AD password policy in the cloud.

 - You have the Azure AD Connect tool installed and you have prepared your AD environment for synchronization to the cloud.
 For more information, see [Use your on-premises identity infrastructure in the cloud](/documentation/articles/active-directory-aadconnect).

+  > [AZURE.NOTE] Before you test password writeback, make sure that you first complete a full import and a full sync from both AD and Azure AD in Azure AD Connect.

-- If you are using DirSync, you must make sure your organization’s firewall is configured to block outbound connection and unblock **TCP port 828 or 818** in order to enable and use Password Writeback.
-If you are using Azure AD Sync or Azure AD Connect, this step is not necessary, as only **TCP 443** outbound (and in some cases **TCP 9350-9354**) need to be open.
+- If you are using Azure AD Sync or Azure AD Connect  **TCP 443** outbound (and in some cases **TCP 9350-9354**) need to be open.
+See [Step 3: Configure your firewall](#step-3-configure-your-firewall) for more information.
+Using DirSync for this scenario is no longer supported.
+If you are still using DirSync, please upgrade to the latest version of Azure AD Connect before deploying password writeback.

   > [AZURE.NOTE] We highly recommend anyone using the Azure AD Sync or DirSync tools upgrades to the latest version of Azure AD Connect to ensure the best possible experience and new features as they are released.

 ### Step 1: Download the latest version of Azure AD Connect
 Password Writeback is available in releases of Azure AD Connect, or the Azure AD Sync tool with version number **1.0.0419.0911** or higher.
 Password Writeback with automatic account unlock is available in releases of Azure AD Connect, or the Azure AD Sync tool with version number **1.0.0485.0222** or higher.
 If you are running an older version, please upgrade to at least this version before proceeding.
 [Click here to download the latest version of Azure AD Connect](/documentation/articles/active-directory-aadconnect#download-azure-ad-connect).